Blue Bird (2011 film)

 Blue Bird is a 2011 Belgian drama film directed by Gust Van Den Berghe, based on the 1908 play by Maurice Maeterlinck.
 The film was shot in Togo and won a Special Mention at the 2011 Flanders International Film Festival Ghent.
 The film was also screened in the Directors' Fortnight section at the 2011 Cannes Film Festival.

 Plot summary

+Two young siblings, Tyltyl and Mytyl, set out on a journey in search of the mystical Blue Bird, a symbol of happiness.
+Guided by magical figures, they travel through a series of dreamlike landscapes where they encounter personifications of elements from nature, memories of the dead, and visions of the future.
+Their encounters reveal lessons about life, death, and the meaning of joy.
+Although their quest seems to end without success, the children ultimately return home to discover that happiness was within their reach all along.